 1 Introduction

-The quasi-zenith satellite system (QZSS) consists of three satellite positions with one satellite position in each of three 45° inclined equally spaced orbital planes.
+The quasi-zenith satellite system (QZSS) consists of seven satellites and two active back-up satellites.
+The satellites are either in a 45° inclined non-geostationary orbit or in the geostationary orbit.
 Each satellite transmits the same four carrier frequencies for navigational signals.
 These navigational signals are modulated with a predetermined bit stream, containing coded ephemeris data and time, and having a sufficient bandwidth to produce the necessary navigation precision without recourse to two-way transmission or Doppler integration.

 1.1 Frequency requirements

 The frequency requirements for the QZSS system are based upon an assessment of user accuracy requirements, space-to-Earth propagation delay resolution, multipath suppression, and equipment cost and configurations.
 Three initial channels are used for QZSS operations: 1 575.42 MHz (L1), 1 227.6 MHz (L2) and 1 176.45 MHz (L5).
-An experimental signal (LEX) will be added, centred at 1 278.75 MHz (LEX).
+A high data rate signal will be added, centred at 1 278.75 MHz (L6).

 QZSS provides a navigation service for the East Asia and Oceania Regions that includes Japan.